aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/transform/delete-spreadsheet-blank-columns/_index.md

 ## How to Use the Delete Spreadsheet Blank Columns API with SDKs

-### OpenAPI Specification
+### Delete Spreadsheet Blank Columns API Specification

-The [OpenAPI Specification](https://reference.aspose.cloud/cells/#/TransformController/DeleteSpreadsheetBlankColumns) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.
+The [Delete Spreadsheet Blank Columns API Specification](https://reference.aspose.cloud/cells/#/TransformController/DeleteSpreadsheetBlankColumns) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.

 ### Use Aspose.Cells Cloud SDKs

-Using the SDK is the best way to accelerate development.
-The SDK handles the underlying details, allowing you to simply implement delete spreadsheets blank columns for cells with minimal code.
+Using the SDK is the fastest way to develop, as it abstracts away the low-level details, allowing you to delete spreadsheet blank columns with short code.
 Please check out the [GitHub repository](https://github.com/aspose-cells-cloud) for a complete list of Aspose.Cells Cloud SDKs.

 The following code examples demonstrate how to make calls to Aspose.Cells web services using various SDKs: